plblum/jivs/README.md

 	-	Severe – If there are more validation rules, skip them.
 Severity=Error continues to evaluate the remaining validation rules.
 	-	Warning – Want to give the user some direction, but not prevent saving the data.
 -	Enabled – A way to quickly disable the InputValidator.
 -	EnablerDescriptor and EnablerCreator – The Enabler is another Condition, used to determine if the InputValidator can validate.
-Often validation rules depend on other information.
+Often validation rules depend on other information for that.
 For example, you have a checkbox associated with a textbox.
 Any validation rule on the textbox isn’t used unless the checkbox is marked.
-You would assign a Condition to check the value of the checkbox to the Enabler.
+You would assign a Condition to evaluate the value of the checkbox to the Enabler.
 -	Group – A way to group together validators.
 Mostly used when your screen contains more than one “form”.
 Each form would get a group name.

 Now let’s place the IInputValidatorDescriptor into our previous example using a Model with FirstName and LastName.